Summary

 Overview

-Minimally invasive surgery (MIS) refers to surgical techniques that utilize small incisions ("keyholes") to minimize tissue trauma, reduce postoperative pain, and accelerate recovery.
-Laparoscopy is the primary MIS technique used to perform procedures within the abdominal and pelvic cavities.
-While traditional laparotomy (open surgery) requires large incisions for direct visualization and manual manipulation of organs, laparoscopy utilizes specialized, long-shafted instruments and a fiber-optic camera (laparoscope) introduced through small incisions made on the abdominal wall.
-Advanced iterations of this technique include Single-Incision Laparoscopic Surgery (SILS) and Robotic Surgery (e.g., Da Vinci system), which further refine the precision and cosmetic outcomes of the procedure.
+Minimally invasive surgery refers to surgical techniques that use small incisions (or "keyholes") to minimize tissue trauma and postoperative pain and accelerate recovery.
+Laparoscopy is the primary minimally invasive surgical technique used for procedures within the abdominal and pelvic cavities.
+While traditional laparotomy (open surgery) requires large incisions for direct visualization and manual manipulation of organs, laparoscopy uses specialized, long-shafted instruments and a fiber-optic camera (laparoscope) introduced through small incisions made in the abdominal wall.
+Advanced iterations of this technique include single-incision laparoscopic surgery (SILS) and robotic surgery (e.g., the da Vinci system), which further refine the precision and cosmetic outcomes of the procedure.

 Peritoneal access and insufflation